ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ### Model composition
-Assuming we have the below deployments. `ImageDownloader` and `DataPreprocessor` are two separate steps to download and process the image before the pytorch can run inference.
+Assuming we have the below deployments. `ImageDownloader` and `DataPreprocessor` are two separate steps to download and process the image before PyTorch can run inference.
-There is also a `ImageClassifier` deployment to initialize model, call both `ImageDownloader` and `DataPreprocessor`, and feed into the resnet model to get the classes and probabilities of the given image.
+The `ImageClassifier` deployment initializes the model, calls both `ImageDownloader` and `DataPreprocessor`, and feed into the resnet model to get the classes and probabilities of the given image.